 Everest base camp is one of the most favorite and challenging treks for adventure seekers all over the world.
-Anyone who has the passion and determination to conquer at least the lap of Mount Everest knows how fun, exciting and challenging the trek really is.
-It is not an easy feat to reach to the base of the highest peak in the world at 5634 meters.
+Anyone who has the passion and determination to conquer at least the lap of Mount Everest knows how fun, exciting, and challenging the trek really is.
+It is not an easy feat to reach the base of the highest peak in the world at 5634 meters.
 The difficult terrain along with the rising altitude poses a serious threat even to the best of experienced trekkers.
 To help you accomplish the awesome and unforgettable journey to the lap of Mt.
-Everest, we present you 15 tips to ensure an adventurous, fun and successful trip.
+Everest, we present you 15 Tips for Everest Base Camp Trek to ensure an adventurous, fun, and successful trip.

 1. Train!
 Train!
 Train!

 This is a suggestion that cannot be stressed enough.
 Anyone who has been a part of EBC trek would tell you to start training 6 months prior and to keep doing so regularly.
 When the difficult terrain and the high altitudes hit you, training is the one thing you wish you had done more.
 Training can include going for regular walks or hiking in your local area.

 The difficult terrain of the trek can be battled with proper hiking experience in uphill and downhill hikes and rocky trails.
 As you will have to carry a backpack up to 20 kg, it would benefit to include weights in your exercises and gradually increase them to improve your strength and stamina.
 The four major physical aspects to focus on are cardio training, stamina, flexibility and leg strength.
 With 5-6 hours of trekking every day for about 9 days straight, you are required to be fit, healthy and flexible.
 There is no other way to make the trip easier than to train yourself to beat the majestic challenge that EBC trek is.